 PRESCRIP-TEC is increasing the adoption of cervical cancer screening within marginalized communities in a city which is home to high-tech industry – Bangalore, in the southern Indian state of Karnakata.
 The beneficiaries of the project are Bangalore’s women in sex work.

 They are taking an innovative cervical cancer screening test, with follow-up and direct treatment as needed.
-This undertaking has been made possible with the help of St. John’s Medical College and Swathi Mahila sangha, a community based NGO which works for the betterment of women in sex work.
+This initiative has been made possible with the help of the Manipal Academy of Higher Education (leading the PRESCRIP-TEC consortium in India) and St. John’s Medical College, an implementing partner, which is collaborating with the Swathi Mahila Sangha, a community-based NGO working for the betterment of women in sex work.

 St. John’s Medical College and Swathi Mahila Sangha -saving lives by empowering women